danielsilva2017/app-monitor/README.md

 - [x] The user can see the information traded betweeen hosts,pods or processes;
 - [x] The user can see a detail information for each  processes,hosts or pods - both on a table and on a graph;
-- [x] The user can edit some recourses allocated to the controllers;
+- [x] The user can edit some resourses allocated to the controllers;

 ## Processes View
 ![Process View](https://i.imgur.com/40s5HkS.png)